Willie Snead: 2018

 Snead joined a revamped wide receivers core that included free agent acquisitions Michael Crabtree and John Brown.
 Head coach John Harbaugh named Snead the No. 3 starting wide receiver on the depth chart, behind Crabtree and Brown.
 He was also named the primary slot receiver.

-He made his Baltimore Ravens regular season debut in their season-opener against the Buffalo Bills and made four receptions for 49 yards and caught a 13-yard pass from Joe Flacco during the third quarter of their 47–3 victory.
+He made his Ravens regular season debut in their season-opener against the Buffalo Bills and made four receptions for 49 yards and caught a 13-yard touchdown pass from Joe Flacco during the third quarter of their 47–3 victory.
 In Week 6, Snead caught a season-high six passes for 60 receiving yards as the Ravens defeated the Tennessee Titans 21–0.
 He finished the season with 62 receptions for 651 yards and one touchdown.
 He led the team in receptions and finished second in receiving yards behind John Brown.

 2019

 On October 28, 2019, Snead signed a one-year, $6 million contract extension with the Ravens through the 2020 season.
-In Week 12 against the Los Angeles Rams, Snead caught two passes for 14 yards and two touchdowns in the 45–6 win.
+In Week 12 against the Rams, Snead caught two passes for 14 yards and two touchdowns in the 45–6 win.
 Overall, Snead finished the 2019 season with 31 receptions for 339 receiving yards and five receiving touchdowns.

 2020

-In Week 1 against the Cleveland Browns, Snead caught four passes for 64 yards and his first receiving touchdown of the season during the 38–6 win.
+In Week 1 against the Browns, Snead caught four passes for 64 yards and his first receiving touchdown of the season during the 38–6 win.
 In Week 8, against the Pittsburgh Steelers, he had five receptions for 106 yards in the 24–28 loss for his first 100-yard receiving game since the 2016 season.
 In Week 10, against the New England Patriots, he had five receptions for 64 yards and two touchdowns in the 17–23 loss.
 Snead was placed on the reserve/COVID-19 list by the team on November 30, 2020, and activated on December 10.
-He finished the 2020 season with 33 receptions for 432 and three receiving touchdowns.
+He finished the 2020 season with 33 receptions for 432 receiving yards and three receiving touchdowns.